Skip to main content

 Reproduction

-Quokkas bear one single baby quokka after one month of pregnancy.
-These are called joeys.
-It stays in the mother’s pouch for six months, and then nurses for another two months.
+Quokkas give birth to a single baby after a month of gestation.
+This baby is called a "Joey".
+It stays in the mother's pouch for about six months and is nursed for an additional two months.
+After that, it becomes independent.

-Thee animals were first described by Dutch sailor Willem de Valmingh in 1696.
-But he thought they were big rats due to their long, flat tails.
-That’s why the island he discovered them on is called Rottnest Island - the Dutch term for “rat’s nest”.
+Quokkas were first described in 1696 by the Dutch sailor Willem de Valmingh.
+However, he mistook them for large rats, partly due to their long, smooth tails.
+This is why the island where he found them is called Rottnest Island, which comes from the Dutch term for "rat's nest".

 Social Media